Hemanth7022/Hemanth7022/README.md

 I'm **Hemanth**, a  AI & ML student I build things at the intersection of **machine learning**, **graph neural networks**, and **real-world problem solving** — from detecting UPI fraud to making cities smarter with data.

-I love working on problems that actually matter.
-And which makes me explore domains that im intrested in and also give a practical understanding of that particular domain .
+I love working on problems that actually matter,And which makes me explore domains that im intrested in and also give a practical understanding of that particular domain .